Saif Ali Khan: Career fluctuations and second marriage (2011–2015)

 Following a brief appearance in the comedy Dolly Ki Doli (2015), he appeared alongside Kaif in Kabir Khan's counter-terrorism drama Phantom (2015).
-Based on the book Mumbai Avengers by Hussain Zaidi, the film is a retelling on the aftermath of the 26/11 Mumbai attacks.
+Based on the book Mumbai Avengers by Hussain Zaidi, the film is a retelling of the aftermath of the 26/11 Mumbai attacks.
 Khan was cast as Cpt.
 Daniyal Khan, a former soldier hired by the RAW agency.
-Phantom generated controversy when the Central Board of Film Censors deemed that the film represented Pakistan in a negative light and banned the film from releasing there.
+Phantom generated controversy when the Central Board of Film Censors deemed that the film represented Pakistan in a negative light and banned the film from being released there.
 A review in The Hollywood Reporter noted that Khan was "well cast" and "believable" in his role, and Rachit Gupta of Filmfare described his performance as "a heady mix of bravado and restrained intensity [which] works in parts only."
 Although Khan was pleased with the film's performance, Phantom was generally perceived to be a box-office failure grossing ₹844 million worldwide on a budget of ₹720 million.

-Commercial setbacks and professional expansion (2016–present)
+Commercial setbacks and professional expansion (2016–2022)

 During his year-long absence from the screen, Khan actively looked to play different parts, saying: "These are smarter movies, the interaction with them is deeply rewarding...
 I think I am finally beginning to understand my sense of style as an actor.
 I am developing my craft, understanding what acting and communication is."
-He found the role in his second collaboration with director Vishal Bhardwaj, Rangoon (2017), an epic romance set during World War II.
-Cast alongside Shahid Kapoor and Kangana Ranaut, Khan drew inspirations from the mannerisms of his grandfather and the character Darth Vader to portray filmmaker Rustom "Rusi" Billimoria.
+He found such a role in his second collaboration with director Vishal Bhardwaj, Rangoon (2017), an epic romance set during World War II.
+Cast alongside Shahid Kapoor and Kangana Ranaut, Khan drew inspiration from the mannerisms of his grandfather and the character Darth Vader to portray filmmaker Rustom "Rusi" Billimoria.
 Rajeev Masand termed the film "overlong, indulgent to the point of exhaustion", but praised Khan for "imbu[ing] Russi with the swagger and the arrogance of an aristocrat from the forties".

-He next starred as the protagonist (Roshan Kalra) in the comedy-drama Chef (2017), an official adaptation of the 2014 film of the same name, from the director Raja Krishna Menon.
-Khan was pleased to work with Menon and identified with the film due to its "modern, slightly unorthodox take on relationships".
-He borrowed several real-life experiences for his character, and in preparation, trained at the JW Marriott Hotels in Mumbai.
-The film received generally positive reviews with several commentators believing that it was Khan's best performance to that point.
+He next starred as the protagonist (Roshan Kalra) in 2017 comedy-drama Chef (an official adaptation of the 2014 film of the same name) from the director Raja Krishna Menon.
+Khan was pleased to work with Menon, and identified with the film due to its "modern, slightly unorthodox take on relationships".
+He drew upon several real-life experiences for his character, and trained at the JW Marriott Hotels in Mumbai in preparation.
+The film received generally positive reviews, with several commentators declaring that it was Khan's best performance to that point.
 Anupama Chopra wrote: "Khan get[s] his groove back...
-[He] doesn’t play Roshan as a hero having a bad day.
+[He] doesn't play Roshan as a hero having a bad day.
 He gives us a flawed, fumbling man who is trying to repair the broken chords of his life."
-As with his last few releases, Rangoon and Chef earned little at the box office leading trade analysts to question his commercial appeal.
+As with his last few releases, Rangoon and Chef earned little at the box office, leading trade analysts to question his commercial appeal.